dhis2/wow-backend/guides/postgres/postgres_read_replica.md

 # PostgreSQL Read Replica

 DHIS2 supports having Postgres read replicas.
-This guide will go through the steps to setup replication streaming.
+This guide will go through the steps to setup replication streaming, [taken from this video](https://www.youtube.com/watch?v=Yy0GJjRQcRQ).
 We will have the following components working by the end:
 - DHIS2 server
 - Postgres primary DB
 - Postgres replica DB